exaroton/exaroton-bungeecord/README.md

 Automatically start exaroton servers defined in the plugin config when the proxy starts and add them to the network.
 This can be enabled in the config.

+### Autostop
+Automatically stop exaroton servers defined in the plugin config when the proxy shuts down.
+This can be enabled in the config.